KushalGaiwala/doggos/README.md

 # doggos
 Practice for API integration <br />
 - Click add new for cute doggos
-- I have used dog.ceo's api https://dog.ceo/dog-api/
+- Used dog.ceo's api https://dog.ceo/dog-api/